Pegasus Access and Support Scheme

 The Honourable Society of the Inner Temple, in association with participating Chambers, launched a scheme in March 2012 to ensure that all students with the capability and determination to pursue a career at the Bar have the opportunity to undertake work experience (known as 'mini-pupillages') in barristers' chambers, regardless of their background or personal networks.

-Find out if you’re eligible to apply for the Pegasus Access Scheme
+Find out if you’re eligible to apply for the Pegasus Access and Support Scheme.

 Over 60 Chambers from across England and Wales have signed up to the Pegasus Access & Support Scheme, demonstrating the Bar’s commitment to promoting an open and diverse profession.